 Section 42 provides a credit that can be claimed by owners of low-income residential rental buildings.
-If the partners are eligible to take the low-income housing credit, complete and attach Form 8586, Low-Income Housing Credit; Form 8609, Low-Income Housing Credit Allocation Certification; and Schedule A (Form 8609), Annual Statement, to Form 1065.
+To gualify for this credit, the partnership must file Form 8609, Low-Income Housing Credit Allocation and Certification, separately with the IRS.
+Do not attach Form 8609 to Form 1065.
+Complete and attach Form 8586, Low-Income Housing Credit, and Form 8609-A, Annual Statement for Low-Income Housing Credit, to Form 1065